The Short Route: 48km

 The ride will start in the picturesque Dulwich Park, just a stone’s throw away from the iconic finish at the Velodrome, and the route goes out to the stunning Surrey Hills taking in Box Hill as cycled on by Mark Cavendish and Lizzie Armitstead in the 2012 Olympics.

 All cyclists will have the unique experience of cycling around the Olympic track as part of their finish experience and will then be invited to stay and cheer on the other finishers whilst enjoying refreshments with family and other riders.

-Event ambassador and Team Sky cyclist, Ben Swift has revealed the route HERE.
+Event ambassador and Team Sky cyclist, Ben Swift revealed the 2014 route HERE.
 “I am really looking forward to tackling this sportive again this year,” Ben said.
 “One of the best aspects of last year’s event was the range of courses on offer, meaning riders of all standards could take part.
 All of the courses are particularly impressive but, as many riders found last year, the longer routes are not for the faint hearted, so put in the hours on the road before the event!”

 With three routes available, there's a distance for everyone:

 The Short route (48km) heads out to the North Downs offering the riders some stunning views over the Kent/Surrey countryside and Biggin Hill prior to looping back North to rejoin the outward route back to Herne Hill velodrome.
 Total climbing on this route is 455 metres and has a maximum elevation of 275 metres.